Virtual home design software: Background

 Residents, contractors, and architects use virtual home exterior design software to help visualize changes to designs.
 Since virtual home design suites that use HTML5 are able to rapidly propagate changes to the home design, users can A/B test designs much more efficiently than with previous iterations of online design software.

 Virtual home design software has found widespread usage among homeowners who have suffered property damage, as server-side, HTML5-based design software is ideal for homeowners who wish to see what certain products will look like on damaged areas of their houses.
 Many apps are aimed at use by non-professionals.
 Ikea have experimented with this technology and made various tools available online to the general public.

 Augmented reality has also been used.

 Examples

 Several manufacturers use virtual home design software to display their products online.
 These companies that utilize virtual home design software include GAF Materials Corporation, James Hardie, Exterior Portfolio, and CertainTeed.
 Some companies, such as Design My Exterior, have built virtual home design software that is not limited to products or brands in order to allow for greater flexibility by the end-user.
 Design My Exterior also uses ImageMapster in order to generate a greater range of options with less processing time.

 Live Home 3D is a virtual home design software for Microsoft Windows and macOS.

+Magicplan is a web app with AR.